linuxgurugamer/KSPLocalizationScript/README.md

 		#endregion
 		to mark sections of code which should not be localized

-	2. Attributes are a trickier issue, since they require constances.
-To define a region as attributes, you can use:
+	2. Attributes are a trickier issue, since they require constants.
+The code should recognize attributes, but in the event it doesn’t in some cases, there is a way to define a region as attributes.
+You can use:

 		#region ATTRIBUTE_LOCALIZATION
 		....
 		#endregion_

 	3. Copy the ini file from the program directory to a new location, use the --inifile=inifile.ini and add the strings which should be ignored to the file